Analysis | Ron Johnson’s unscientific use of vaccine and death data

 Johnson made no mention of these caveats.
 His only caveat was to note that many people do not file VAERS reports when they have an adverse event after being vaccinated, so his claim, read in full, suggests the 3,000 deaths may be an undercount.

-The VAERS system had 4,434 reports of deaths after covid-19 vaccinations as of May 10.
-That represents a mortality rate of 0.0017 percent, whereas the mortality rate for people who contract the covid-19 disease is much higher: 1.8 percent in the United States, according to a database maintained by Johns Hopkins University.
+The VAERS system had 4,434 reports of deaths after coronavirus vaccinations as of May 10.
+That represents a mortality rate of 0.0017 percent, whereas the mortality rate for people who contract covid-19 is much higher: 1.8 percent in the United States, according to a database maintained by Johns Hopkins University.

-However, no evidence or scientific study shows any covid vaccine caused any deaths.
-According to the CDC, “A review of available clinical information, including death certificates, autopsy, and medical records has not established a causal link to COVID-19 vaccines.”
+However, no evidence or scientific study shows any coronavirus vaccine caused any deaths.
+According to the CDC: “A review of available clinical information, including death certificates, autopsy, and medical records has not established a causal link to COVID-19 vaccines.
+However, recent reports indicate a plausible causal relationship between the J&J/Janssen COVID-19 Vaccine and a rare and serious adverse event—blood clots with low platelets—which has caused deaths.”
+As of May 4, more than 8.4 million doses of the Johnson & Johnson-Janssen vaccine had been given in the United States.
+U.S. officials have identified 23 confirmed cases of people who got this single-dose vaccine and later developed blood clots, which means a rate of 0.0003 percent.

 Experts said the VAERS data does have an important purpose in helping to detect new patterns that may rise to a public health concern.